Harmony

 ShardID = 0

-NoStaking = true will verify if the BLS keys in your .hmy/blskeys folder are part of the original FN keys.
-You will need add in the folder dummy empty files and remove all others
+NoStaking = true will verify if the BLS keys in your .hmy/blskeys folder are part of the original Foundational Node (FN) keys.
+For explorer, you will need to add in the folder dummy BLS/pass files and remove all others

 # remove all keys, save it before if necessary